 Is Bladder Cancer Presumptive to Agent Orange Exposure?

-Periodically, the VA re-evaluates its stance regarding which medical conditions are presumed to be a result of Agent Orange exposure.
-The most recent change to the VA’s position regarding Agent Orange presumptive illnesses was in 2010, when the VA added ischemic heart disease, Parkinson’s disease, and chronic B-cell leukemia to the list.
+Periodically, the VA re-evaluates its stance regarding which medical conditions are presumed to be a result of Agent Orange exposure to update this list of diseases.
+The most recent change to the VA’s position regarding Agent Orange presumptive illnesses before the most recent regarding bladder cancer was in 2010, when the VA added ischemic heart disease, Parkinson’s disease, and chronic B-cell leukemia to the list.

 This could mark a major shift in their position.
 Previously, the IOM denied that there was a connection between bladder cancer and Agent Orange.
 Due to the IOM’s position, most claims for bladder cancer were denied.

 While this change in policy marks a significant step forward for Vietnam veterans, the fight for adequate compensation still continues.
 Assuming that bladder cancer will be added to the Agent Orange presumptive list, the VA will now need to rate the disease.
 If a veteran is experiencing bladder cancer at a certain rating, they may be eligible for disability benefits.

 How VA rates Bladder Cancer disability